 - Database synchronization: Delete and regenerate database files if issues arise.

-Option 2: WhatsApp API
+Project 2: WhatsApp API

-Meta’s Cloud API is suited for robust, customer-facing chatbots at scale.
+Meta’s Cloud API is suited for customer-facing chatbots at scale.
 It's powerful but requires setup time and business verification.

 Use Case